-However, in relation to capital gains tax, you may be able to add these costs to the property’s cost base, or reduced cost base.
+However, in relation to capital gains tax, you may be able to add these costs to the property’s cost base or reduce the cost base.
 On a side note, you can claim a deduction for the cost of hiring other parties/agents to carry out tasks on your behalf.
-For instance, appointing Real Estate Agents for managing your investment property through inspections, repairs, sale, etc.
+For instance, appoint Real Estate Agents for managing your investment property through inspections, repairs, sales, etc.

 Around tax time, there are even more ways to help you pay off your investment – and one of those is by getting a property depreciation schedule that you can claim on tax.

 A depreciation schedule of your investment property will help you pay less tax now.
-But remember, if you claim the depreciation on a year by year basis when/if you sell the property, the cost base and the capital gain/loss is adjusted by the depreciation claimed.
+But remember, if you claim the depreciation on a year-by-year basis when/if you sell the property, the cost base and the capital gain/loss are adjusted by the depreciation claimed.
 Speak to your accountant for a better understanding of capital gain/loss.

 The most common misconception is that only new investment property can be depreciated and this is simply not true.
 If your residential property was built after July 1985, you’ll be able to claim both building allowance and plant and equipment.
 If construction on your investment property commenced prior to this date, you can only claim depreciation on plant and equipment but it may still be worthwhile.
 A Quantity Surveyor can advise you.